-Additionally, for students taking AP or International Baccalaureate courses to receive weighted credit they must take the applicable AP or IB examination after completing the entire course .
+Additionally, for students taking AP or International Baccalaureate courses to receive weighted credit they must take the applicable AP or IB examination after completing the entire course.
 Credit shall be given for each grading period during the course of the year, but shall be retroactively removed from a student's grade for any course in which the student fails to take the applicable AP exam.
 Students who do not take the AP exam shall receive the same numeric value for the grade he/she receives in the course as if it were a non-AP course.

-"Honors Courses" are those courses that have been approved by a Department of Education Committee as honors courses.
+"Honors Courses" are those courses that have been approved by a Department of Education Committee DESE as honors courses.
 Honors courses must stress higher order learning and be offered in addition to curriculum offerings required by the Standards for Accreditation, Arkansas Public Schools.

-Students who transfer into the district will be given weighted credit for the Advanced Placement courses, International Baccalaureate courses, honors courses approved by the Arkansas Department of Education, and concurrent college courses taken for weighted credit at his/her previous school(s) according to the preceding scale.
+Students who transfer into the district will be given weighted credit for the Advanced Placement AP courses; International Baccalaureate IB courses; honors courses approved by the Arkansas Department of Education, and or concurrent credit college courses; and other courses approved by DESE for weighted credit that were taken for weighted credit at his/her previous school(s) according to the preceding scale.

-Legal References: Arkansas Department of Education Rules and Regulations Governing Uniform - Grading Scales for Public Secondary Schools ADE Rules for Advanced Placement and International Baccalaureate Diploma Incentive Program A.C.A. § 6-15-902(c)(1) A.C.A. § 6-16-806
+Legal References: Arkansas Department of Education DESE Rules and Regulations Governing Uniform Grading Scales for Public Secondary Schools ADESE Rules for Advanced Placement and International Baccalaureate Diploma Incentive Program A.C.A. § 6-15-902(c)(1) A.C.A. § 6-16-806